 A desire for human interaction cuts across lines of age, race and ethnicity, and class and is critical to the happiness of individuals as well as the collective well-being of a community.
-Encouraging different kinds of people to interact in public spaces is important to building a sense of community with shared interests and values.
+Public spaces that encourage different kinds of people to interact are important to building a sense of community with shared interests and values.
 Arts and culture spaces and programming can help us better understand and appreciate each other, strengthening support for diversity and inclusion and building trust.

-Design codes based on physical form will serve as predictable guides for change, address community concerns over accommodating growth, and illustrate hard-to-define concepts such as "character" and "compatibility."
-A shift away from these kinds of vague and subjective standards will help make regulatory decisions more equitable by applying more objective criteria in evaluating development proposals and their relationship to their surroundings.
-Clear standards governing acceptable form will encourage the introduction of different housing types and neighborhood- serving retail, facilitating the creation of mixed income neighborhoods where essential services are within walking distance of most residences.
+Design codes that are well thought out, developed with community input, and based on physical form can serve as more predictable guides for change, address community concerns about accommodating growth, and illustrate hard-to-define concepts such as "character" and "compatibility."
+A shift away from vague and subjective standards will help make regulatory decisions more equitable by applying more objective criteria in evaluating development proposals and their relationship to their surroundings.
+Clear standards governing acceptable form may, depending on market conditions, encourage the introduction of different housing types and neighborhood-serving retail, facilitating the creation of mixed-income neighborhoods where essential services are within walking distance of most residences.

-Artistic and cultural programming in our public spaces - with a calendar of events varying in scale, time, and location - will help improve the equitable distribution of resources to celebrate our cultural diversity.
-By focusing investments in public art, cultural spaces, and cultural hubs along corridors and in Complete Communities we can make these places welcoming and attractive to people from different backgrounds.
+By focusing investments in public art, cultural spaces, and cultural hubs along corridors and in Complete Communities, we can make these places welcoming and attractive to people from different backgrounds.
 Support for arts and culture can educate and provide creative tools to share untold stories, encourage empathy, give voice to diverse points of view, and foster civic dialogue and participation.